bernardwang/artdesign/README.md

-# by.bernard.wang
+# art & design

-work in progress portfolio thing
+informal showcase of various work from my art and design minor at uiuc.